Overview of the workshop related to special consumption tax on products harmful to health on the morning of September 20 - Photo: N.NHIÊN

 Smoking is a risk factor for 11 types of cancer and a host of other chronic diseases.
 In particular, tobacco production and consumption have recently tended to increase rapidly.

 "International experience shows that tobacco tax is the main measure to reduce demand.
 However, this solution is being implemented very poorly in Vietnam.
-In Southeast Asia, Vietnam is in the top 3 countries with the cheapest tobacco prices, only behind Laos and Cambodia.
+In Southeast Asia, Vietnam is in the top 3 countries with the cheapest tobacco prices, just behind Laos and Cambodia.
 Thailand is the country with the highest tobacco prices," said Mr. Lam.

 Meanwhile, in Vietnam, the average price of a pack of cigarettes has remained virtually unchanged for 10 years.
 The real price of beer and wine has decreased significantly in the past 10 years.
 Mr. Lam believes that the current tax increase does not affect cigarette smuggling or reduce beer and wine consumption in Vietnam.